MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/crashes/android.md

+---
+title: Android Crashes
+description: Reporting crashes from Android apps in Mobile Center
+keywords: crash reporting
+author: BretJohnson
+---

 # Android Crashes

-# Getting Started
+## Getting Started

 1. Integrate the SDK as described in the [Getting Started with Android](/sdk/android/getting-started/) documentation.
 2. Add a test crash to the apps code by calling the `Crashes.generateTestCrash()` method of the crash reporting module as an action to a buttone
 3. Run the app without the debugger connected, crash it and restart it
 4. After a few minutes the crash report should be visible in the UI

-# Troubleshooting
+## Troubleshooting

 1. *Why are crash reports not visible after a few minutes?*